A coat of gold, a coat of red

-- "The Irish Ballad" by Tom Lehrer is about an Irish girl who kills her entire (extended) family in various gory ways.
+- "The Irish Ballad" by Tom Lehrer is about an Irish girl who kills her entire (immediate) family in various gory ways.
 She doesn't deny her crimes to the police, though, because she knows that lying is a sin.
 "The Irish Ballad" is, by Tom Lehrer's own statement, a satire of the Murder Ballad.

-- "I Hold Your Hand In Mine", also by Lehrer.
+- "I Hold Your Hand In Mine".

 - Anthony and Those Other Guys' song My Brother, originally as a third party witnesses his brothers crimes and eventually a victim.